Homemade Puglian Pizza from Our Own Woodfired Pizza Oven

 A very memorable family feast

-Terence didn’t say that we also contributed to what turned out to be a very memorable family feast.
+In the end we contributed to what turned out to be a very memorable family feast.

-Terence made a Spaghetti alla Puttanesca that went down a treat.
+I made a Spaghetti alla Puttanesca that went down a treat.
 Every family member cleaned their plates and after polishing his off completely young Domenico asked Maria why she didn’t make the dish at home!
-I also made a simple pomodorini and basilico salad using a local fresh cheese and Maria’s sublime olive oil.
+Lara also made a simple pomodorini and basilico salad using a local fresh cheese and Maria’s sublime olive oil.

 Being able to learn to cook local dishes from locals is a real privilege, but having the opportunity to entertain and also cook for them, and then find that they enjoyed our contribution nearly as much as we enjoyed their food is an added bonus.